Some University of California graduate students end strike – KION546

 The postdoctoral employees and academic researchers make up about 12,000 of the 48,000 union members who on Nov.
 14 walked off the job and onto picket lines.
 Approximately 36,000 graduate student teaching assistants, tutors and researchers are bargaining separately and remain on strike, calling for increased pay and benefits.

 On Friday, the university and the union announced that they would enter mediation after failing to reach an agreement with two of the four bargaining units involved in the strike.
-A timeline for the mediation has not yet been set but the parties announced Monday that Sacramento Mayor Darrell Steinberg will serve as mediator.
+A timeline for the mediation has not yet been set.

 Union leaders have said the strike could be the largest work stoppage the prestigious public university system has ever faced.
 It is being closely watched and could have a ripple effect at schools across the country.